A Survey on Automatic Credibility Assessment Using Textual Credibility Signals in the Era of Large Language Models

 \subsection{Tools and services}

 In terms of production grade tools to detect persuasion techniques in texts, to the best of our knowledge, two services are currently available.

 The \textit{Propaganda Persuasion Techniques Analyzer (PRTA)} \cite{da-san-martino-etal-2020-prta} is a discontinued tool that is no longer available online.
 It was designed to detect instances of propaganda in texts by highlighting the spans where specific techniques were used.
 It provided users with the ability to compare texts based on their use of propaganda techniques, offering detailed statistics on the prevalence of these techniques, both overall and over time.
 PRTA used a BERT model trained on the SemEval-2019 dataset, fine-tuned for both fragment-level and sentence-level classification tasks.
 To gather data, PRTA crawled a growing list of over $250$ RSS feeds, Twitter accounts, and websites, extracting text via the Newspaper3k library and performing deduplication using a hash function.
 The system then identified sentences containing propaganda, organised the articles into topics (such as COVID-19 or Brexit), and allowed users to compare the use of propaganda techniques across various media sources.
 The tool also allowed for filtering based on time intervals, keywords, or political orientation of the media.
 Although the user interface of the PRTA tool is no longer available, the underlying API for propaganda detection (along with other credibility signals) remains accessible\footnote{\url{https://apihub.tanbih.org/propaganda/}}.

 The \textit{GATE Cloud} infrastructure \cite{gate2002} operated by the University of Sheffield provides a service to detect $23$ different persuasion techniques across multiple languages using a multilingual BERT (mBERT) model\footnote{\url{https://cloud.gate.ac.uk/shopfront/displayItem/persuasion-classifier}}.
 The model was fine-tuned using data from SemEval-2023 in English, French, German, Italian, Polish, and Russian.
 Class weighting was applied during fine-tuning to account for the label skewness issue.
-The tool was capable of processing up to $1,200$ documents per day free of charge through its API, with an average processing rate of 2 documents per second.
-Researchers could request higher quotas if needed for larger-scale analysis.
+The tool is capable of processing up to $1,200$ documents per day free of charge through its API, with an average processing rate of 2 documents per second.
+Researchers can request higher quotas if needed for larger-scale analysis.